ATX24/gptwebapp/README.md

 # gptwebapp
-Full stack web app built using chat gpt
+Frontend for full stack web app built using chat gpt (API hosted on heroku)
-API hosted on heroku